2023 Best Liberal Arts & Humanities Schools in Minnesota

 Full Liberal Arts / Sciences & Humanities at Anoka-Ramsey Community College Report

-You’ll join some of the best and brightest minds around you if you attend St Cloud Technical and Community College.
-The school came in at #2 on this year’s Best Liberal Arts & Humanities Schools in Minnesota list.
+The excellent programs at St Cloud Technical and Community College helped the school earn the #2 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Minnesota.
 St Cloud Technical and Community College is a small public school located in the city of Saint Cloud.

 Liberal Arts / Sciences & Humanities majors at St Cloud Technical and Community College take out an average of $14,250 in student loans while working on their egree.